-Total liabilities have also grown significantly, rising from DKK 72 million to DKK 143 million, primarily due to borrowing to support growth initiatives.
+Total liabilities have also grown significantly, rising from DKK 143 million to DKK 310 million, primarily due to an increase in borrowings to support growth initiatives.
 Nevertheless, the debt-to-equity ratio remains manageable, reflecting prudent debt management.
-Shareholders' equity has experienced substantial growth, driven by the capital raise and positive performance.
+Shareholders' equity has experienced growth from DKK 131 million to DKK 154 million, driven mainly by the capital raise in March 2024.